Last Updated on 4 months by traveldrafts

 Portugal And The Locals

-#2 Portugal has the reputation of receiving tourists very well.
+#2 Portugal has a reputation for welcoming tourists very well.
 Portuguese tend to be very friendly and welcoming to foreign tourists.
 Portugal is an easy-going and informal country with relaxed people who always want to ensure everybody feels comfortable.
 It’s in our blood, we can’t help it 🙂

 #3 Plus, the locals are probably the most beautiful people in the World!!!
 I’m mean… just look at us 🙂 (lol)

 #4 Portuguese culture results from a complex flow of different civilizations during the past millennia.
-The Lusitans, the Romans, the Germanic people who invaded the Roman Empire, the Moorish, and consequent the Reconquista have all been in Portugal.
+The Lusitans, the Romans, the Germanic people who invaded the Roman Empire, the Moors, and, consequently, the Reconquista have all been in Portugal.
 Moreover, the age of discoveries only exacerbated Portugal as a place where different cultures meet.

-#5 Portugal is mainly characterized by a warm temperate, Mediterranean climate with a distinct wet season in winter.
-Summers are hot and dry, however, with refreshing sea breezes, making for very pleasant conditions.
+#5 Portugal.
+Summers are hot and dry; however, with refreshing sea breezes, they make for very pleasant conditions.

-Usually, the north is colder and wetter, and the south hotter and dryer.
-The interior has more extreme temperatures, hotter in Summer e colder in Winter.
+Usually, the north is colder and wetter, and the south hotter and drier.
+The interior has more extreme temperatures, with hotter summers and colder winters.

-#6 Portugal is a relatively small country with a long coast and only 10 Million inhabitants.
-Most of the population lives close to the sea.
+#6 Portugal is a relatively small country with a long coast and only 10 million inhabitants.
+Most of the population resides near the sea.

 The north is more mountainous, and the south is relatively flat, particularly in the Alentejo region.
-However, the biggest mountain is Serra da Estrela in central Portugal.
+However, the most prominent mountain is Serra da Estrela in central Portugal.

-While traveling to Portugal, you probably won’t have trouble finding English-speaking people, particularly in Algarve, Madeira, and other touristy areas.
-Furthermore, Portuguese is very similar to Spanish, so we can understand Spanish with a little effort.
+While traveling to Portugal, you probably won’t have trouble finding English-speaking people, particularly in the Algarve, Madeira, and other touristy areas.
+Furthermore, Portuguese is very similar to Spanish so that we can understand Spanish with a little effort.

 #9 If you want to make an effort and learn a few words in Portuguese, you will see how much we appreciate your effort.
-We really like when tourists try learning Portuguese.
+We really appreciate it when tourists try to learn Portuguese.
 Nevertheless, please DO NOT mistake Portuguese for Spanish, it’s a major trigger! 🙂 Or, think that Portugal is part of Spain.

 We will help with the first three basic expressions in Portugal: